adrian-perez121/odin-flight-booker/README.md

 This button would disable once there was a passenger left.
 I thought I was making this more complicated that it needed to be at first but after at looking at other people solutions I am proud to say that was I was on the right track.
 Welp the only way to get better is with more practice.

+## Even more final thoughts...

+Ok, this should be the last one....
+Creating the mailer wasn't too bad.
+It just took alot of reading the docs to get things working but after that it was very similar to a controller.
+The letter gem proved to be very useful so I wasn't spamming myself.
+I also got the app to work with my gmail!
+However, things got difficult when it came to using SendGrid.
+For now this app will remain out of deployment.